Émile de Girardin: Political career

 In the Legislative Assembly he voted with the Mountain.
 In 1850, Girardin wrote an article called Le Socialisme et l'Impot.
 In his article, Girardin suggested that there was a "good" socialism and a "bad" socialism.
-This article was reviewed by Karl Marx and Frederick Engels in a jointly written article carried in their newspaper Neue Rheinisch Zeitung Politisch-Ökonomische Revue No. 4.
+This article was reviewed by Karl Marx and Friedrich Engels in a jointly written article carried in their newspaper Neue Rheinisch Zeitung Politisch-Ökonomische Revue No. 4.
 Giradin defined "good socialism" as promoting harmony between capital and labor, while "bad socialism" promoted war between capital and labor.
 Marx and Engels criticized Girardin's theory of good socialism as not being socialism at all.
 Girardin's "good socialism" actually ignored workers in society and concluded that society was composed exclusively of capitalists.

 Later, Girardin pressed eagerly in his paper for the election of Prince Louis Napoleon, of whom he afterwards became one of the most violent opponents.
 In 1856 he sold La Presse, only to resume it in 1862, but its vogue was over, and Girardin started a new journal, La Liberté, the sale of which was forbidden in the public streets.
 He supported Émile Ollivier and the Liberal Empire, but plunged into vehement journalism again to advocate war against Prussia.